 Chief Kraus planned for a new state-of-the art facility from day one.
 His dream came true on June 5th, 1978, when the department moved into a new facility at the present site.
 Chief Kraus was only able to enjoy his efforts for a mere three months.
 On August 19th, 1978, Chief Kraus died of a heart attack.
 Chief Richard F. Scholz then served until 1985, leaving to pursue another career.

 In December, 2006, Paul P. Geiszler became the department’s fourth Chief of Police.
-On December 31st, 2012, after thrity two years of service to the City of Muskego, Chief Geiszler retired.
+On December 31st, 2012, after thirty two years of service to the City of Muskego, Chief Geiszler retired.

 On January 1st, 2013, Craig A. Moser became the Muskego Police Department’s fifth Chief of Police.
+Chief Moser was instrumental in the planning for the new police department that opened in July 2019.
 On January 6th, 2017, after thirty one years of service to the City of Muskego, Chief Moser retired.

 On January 7th, 2017, Richard Rens became the Muskego Police Department’s sixth Chief of Police.
 Chief Rens was instrumental with the construction of the new police department.
 He also passionate about his officer's well being by creating a wellness program.
 On April 16th, 2021, after thirty years of service to the City of Muskego, Chief Rens retired.

 On April 16th, 2021, Stephen Westphal became the Muskego Police Department's seventh Chief of Police.